spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 ## Prerequisites

-An Ocean cluster up and running
+An Ocean cluster is up and running.

-## Create a Virtual Node Group From Scratch
+## Access the Virtual Node Groups Tab

-1. In the left main menu, click **Ocean > Cloud Clusters**.
+1. Click **Ocean > Cloud Clusters** in the left main menu.
 2. Select a cluster from the list of clusters.
 3. Click the **Virtual Node Groups** tab

-4. Click **Create VNG**.
+The Virtual Node Groups tab lets you track live data per Virtual Node Group.
+You can review the resource allocation, number of nodes and pods running, and other information about the Virtual Node Groups.

+The Virtual Node Groups Summary List can display the following columns:

+* ID: The identification code of the VNG.
+* Name: The user-defined name of the VNG.
+(If a VNG was defined without a time, it will appear in this column as Unnamed Virtual Node Group.)
+* Resource Allocation: Percent of defined resources (CPU, Memory, and GPU) currently used by the VNG.
+* Running Pods: Number of pods the VNG currently uses.
+* Nodes: Number of nodes the VNG currently uses.
+* Node Labels: Number of node labels the VNG uses.
+* Node Taints: Number of taints the VNG uses.
+* Tags: Number of tags the VNG uses.
+* Max Nodes: The maximum number of nodes defined for the VNG.

+> Notes:
+> - Click the three dots on the right to select which columns to display in the list.
+> - Use the search box to filter items in the list or search for a specific Virtual Node Group.
+> - To view the configuration details of a Virtual Node Group, click on its Name.

+## Create a Virtual Node Group

+1. Click **Create VNG** in the Virtual Node Groups tab.

 ![import-or-manual](https://github.com/user-attachments/assets/63cb8805-eb79-449c-858e-dc3d483bb473)

-4. Click **Configure Manually** or choose to import from an existing [Autoscaling Group](ocean/tutorials/manage-virtual-node-groups?id=create-a-vng-from-an-asg) (AWS) or Node Pool (AKS and GKE).
+2. Click **Configure Manually** or choose to import from an existing [Autoscaling Group](ocean/tutorials/manage-virtual-node-groups?id=create-a-vng-from-an-asg) (AWS) or Node Pool (AKS and GKE).
-5. Click **Continue**.
+3. Click **Continue**.

-When you choose Import, a one-time process occurs.
+When you select Import, a one-time process occurs.
 Import copies values from the cloud provider node group entity to the Ocean configuration.
-Afterwards, there is no active connection between these two entities.
+Later, there is no active connection between these two entities.
 Ocean will provision new VMs, not as part of a managed Kubernetes service of node group entities.

 ### New Virtual Node Group Page

-1. In the New Virtual Node Group page, enter the VNG parameters you want to customize.
-Parameters that are left blank use values from the default VNG, as indicated in the illustration below.
+1. On the New Virtual Node Group page, enter the Virtual Node Group parameters you want to customize.
+Parameters left blank use values from the default VNG, as indicated in the illustration below.
-2. When you have finished customizing the Virtual Node Group, click **Save**.
+2. After customizing the Virtual Node Group, click **Save**.
 The VNG parameters are described below.

 ![create-custom-vng](https://github.com/user-attachments/assets/1dd6db4f-b7e5-40fa-a5d9-26680179a59e)

 ## Configuration Parameters

-- Name: The name you assign to the new VNG.
+* Name: The name you assign to the new Virtual Node Group.
-- Image: The Amazon machine image (AMI) used for the VNG.
+* Image: The Amazon machine image (AMI) used for the Virtual Node Group.
-- Security Groups: The security groups that apply to the VNG.
+* Security Groups: The security groups that apply to the VNG.
 You can choose up to five groups as per the [AWS limitation](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html#vpc-limits-security-groups).
-- Subnets: The subnets that apply to the VNG.
+* Subnets: The subnets that apply to the VNG.
 You can choose multiple subnets.
-- Root Volume Size: The root volume size in GiB.
-This field and blockDeviceMappings cannot be used in the same VNG.
+* Root Volume Size: The root volume size in GiB.
+This field and `blockDeviceMappings` cannot be used in the same VNG.
-- Instance Profile: The iamRole object applicable to the instance profile.
+* Instance Profile: The iamRole object that is applicable to the instance profile.
-- User Data (Startup Script): The user data script to be set in Base64-encoded MIME.
+* User Data (Startup Script): User data script to set in Base64-encoded MIME.

 ### Node Selection Parameters

-This section enables you to inform Ocean about the labels and taints that are set on the nodes.
-When they are set, Ocean will use them to choose the right VNG for a pending pod.
+This section lets you inform Ocean about the labels and taints set on the nodes.
+Ocean will use them to select the right VNG for a pending pod when they are set.

-- Node Labels: Key/Value pairs defined on the Kubernetes nodes.
+* Node Labels: Key/Value pairs defined on the Kubernetes nodes.
-- Node [Taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/): Triplets of Key, Value, and Effect defined on the Kubernetes nodes.
+* Node [Taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/): Triplets of Key, Value, and Effect defined on the Kubernetes nodes.

 > **Important**: **You must enter custom labels in both the VNG Node Selection configuration and in the VNG User Data (Startup Script) configuration for the labels to take full effect.
 For Kubernetes user data, see [Create Custom Labels](https://docs.spot.io/ocean/tutorials/create-custom-labels).**